JimDesu/basis-lang/spec.md

 This section specifies the parameter-mode discipline of Basis.
 Every parameter and every receiver carries one of five modes &mdash; READ, CREATE, UPDATE, or DISPOSE &mdash; that together determine the contract between caller and callee at that position.
 The mode markers are separate tokens that appear only in a parameter declaration &mdash; a prefix on the name in named contexts, a suffix on the type in nameless contexts (&sect;6.2).
 Two static analyses gate the discipline at the type-system level: the initialization analysis (whole-slot tracking, &sect;6.13) verifies that CREATE parameters are written exactly once on every successful exit; the taint analysis (the transitive READ contract, &sect;6.4) verifies that read-only contracts and ceiling bounds are preserved across access paths.

-The &sect;3 surface for declaring parameters and receivers introduced the four modes informally; this section gives the full discipline.
+The &sect;3 surface for declaring parameters and receivers introduced the five modes informally; this section gives the full discipline.
 The full transfer-function tables for the static analyses are in Appendix E. The receiver-mode-by-signature-shape table is given here (&sect;6.7), in the context of the receiver rules R1 (call-site initialization) and R2 (callee-body obligation) that govern receiver mode mechanics uniformly across signature shapes.

 ### 6.1 The Five Modes